rhashimoto/wa-sqlite/src/examples/README.md

 but is smaller, simpler, and more general.
 It is described [here](https://github.com/rhashimoto/wa-sqlite/discussions/46).

+The databases produced by IndexedDbVFS and IDBMinimalVFS are _not_ compatible.

 ### OriginPrivateFileSystemVFS
 This VFS uses the proposed
 [Origin Private File System](https://wicg.github.io/file-system-access/#wellknowndirectory-origin-private-file-system)